 DEPARTMENT OF JUSTICE

-ADDED ON APRIL 25, 2023: DOJ has issued a funding opportunity to transform the juvenile justice system into one that will Treat Children as Children; Serve Children at Home, With Their Families, in their Communities; and Open Up Opportunities for System-Involved Youth. $1,000,000 is being made available under this opportunity with maximum awards of $250,000.
-Proposals are due on June 12, 2023.
-To download the synopsis of this opportunity, click here.
+ADDED ON JULY 25, 2025: DOJ has issued a funding opportunity to support Tribes in the establishment, maintenance, and expansion of programs and projects to assist those victimized by sexual assault. $8.2 million is being made available under this funding opportunity with maximum awards of $600,000.
+Proposals are due on September 23, 2025.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-ADDED ON MARCH 28, 2023: DOJ Has issued a funding opportunity to support the efforts of states, communities, jurisdictions, nonprofit organizations, for-profit organizations and institutions of higher education to implement programs and strategies that identify, respond to, treat, and support children, youth, and families impacted by the opioid epidemic, and other substance use disorders, to ensure public safety.
-More than $9.5 million is being made available under this opportunity with maximum awards of $750,000.
-Proposals are due on May 16, 20023.
-To download the synopsis, click here.
+ADDED ON JULY 19, 2025: DOJ has issued a funding opportunity to support the development and operation of nonprofit, nongovernmental Tribal domestic violence and sexual assault coalitions. $7.8 million is being made available under this funding opportunity with maximum awards of $370,000.
+Proposals are due on September 16, 2025.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 COMMERCE